-The event was first run in 1946 when Ted Vinall won on Birthlaw and there was no race in 1947 due to snow and frost.
-The race was cancelled once more in 2001, as was the entire Cheltenham Festival, due to the foot-and-mouth crisis that devastated Britain for a time.
+The event was first run in 1946 when Ted Vinall won on Birthlaw.There was no race in 1947 due to snow and frost.
+The renewal was cancelled once more in 2001, as was the entire Cheltenham Festival, due to the foot-and-mouth crisis which swept Britain.

 Sponsorship first began in 1964 when backed by the Tote, with the name changing from the Broadway Novices’ Chase to the Totalisator Champion Novices’ Chase from 1964 until 1973.